List of Power Rangers Dino Fury characters: Ollie Akana

-Oliver "Ollie" Akana is a confident, logical skeptic who is never afraid to share his opinion, always needs to prove he is right, and believes everything can be explained by science.
+Ollie Akana is a confident, logical skeptic who is never afraid to share his opinion, always needs to prove he is right, and believes everything can be explained by science.
 Growing up, he traveled the globe with his archaeologist mother, Dr. Lani Akana, before coming to Pine Ridge to study the mysterious Dinohenge.
 After he befriends Amelia, they follow Void Knight into the caverns beneath Dinohenge and Ollie becomes the new Blue Ranger while preventing Void Knight from obtaining the Sporix.
 While he initially clashes with Amelia over their beliefs, he eventually enters a relationship with her in season two.

 During the events of Cosmic Fury, Ollie is brainwashed by Lord Zedd and forced to serve him as the Dino Fury Evil Blue Ranger until his allies free him from Zedd's control and grant him the power to become the Cosmic Fury Blue Ranger.

 Ollie Akana is portrayed by Kai Moya.